Azrae101/AppliedCogSci/README.md

 2. Access the application in your web browser at http://localhost:5000 or the given URL in the terminal

-## To run the application in a new Python environment, follow these steps:
+## Running the programme in a new Python environment

 1. Create a new virtual environment:
     ```bash